Court of Protection main office contact details (Regional Courts are below):

 DX: 160013 Kingsway 7

-The Court of Protection helps people who have difficulty making their own decisions.
+The Court helps people who have difficulty making their own decisions.
 They do this by making the decisions for the person or appointing someone else to do so.
-Find out how the Court of Protection works to protect vulnerable people.
+Find out how the CoP works to protect vulnerable people.

 Before you do, we recommend that you make Lasting Powers of Attorney, so that you can avoid the need for Court of Protection contact details!